psalm842/introtobackendwebdev/Week3/README.md

         return HttpResponse(f"<H1>Hello {name}!</H1>")
     ```

-1. Run the server and visit the /hello page
+1. Run your server and go to `http://127.0.0.1:8000/hello?name=Tim` (or put in your name) and you should now see "Hello Tim!"

     <img src="hello-world-html.png" width=300/>